-The goal of the present section is to explain this apparently dual behavior of PNAs without appealing to homophony or restricting the scope of Condition A. We will reach this goal by adopting Charnavel's (2020a-b) logophoric A-binder hypothesis - thereby further supporting it by demonstrating that it also makes correct predictions for English PNAs.
+The goal of the present section is to account for this apparently dual behavior of PNAs without appealing to homophony or restricting the scope of Condition A. We will reach this goal by adopting Charnavel's (2020a-b) logophoric A-binder hypothesis - thereby further supporting it by demonstrating that it also makes correct predictions for English PNAs.
 In the spirit of Chomsky (1986), this hypothesis retains the general applicability of Condition A by assuming the possible presence of implicit binders for anaphors.
-However, it introduces a new type of covert binder, which, unlike PRO, does not entail an agentive interpretation, but derives the perspective-based contrasts observed above.
-Just as in section 1.1, we will first concentrate on possessorless PNAs in section 1.2.1, before applying the analysis to possessed PNAs, which raise further challenges, in section 1.2.2.
+However, it introduces a new type of covert binder, which, unlike Chomsky's PRO-like subject, does not entail an agentive interpretation, but derives the perspective-based contrasts observed above.

+We begin by introducing Charnavel's (2020a-b) logophoric A-binder hypothesis in further detail in section 1.2.1.
+Then, we extend this hypothesis to English PNAs: just as in section 1.1, we will first concentrate on possessorless PNAs in section 1.2.2, before applying the analysis to possessed PNAs, which raise further challenges, in section 1.2.3.

 1.2.1.
-Possessorless PNAs
+The logophoric A-binder hypothesis